Radial Forearm Tissue Transfer

 Background

-Harvesting the radial forearm flap in the subfascial plane is relatively safe.
-A superficial ulnar system is occasionally encountered, and care must be taken not to transect this.
-Here, a very superficial ulnar artery is observed.
-When thin mobile skin that can be molded in 3 dimensions is required, the radial forearm flap is the criterion standard of donor sites.
-The reliable anatomy of the forearm makes harvest relatively easy and safe.
-The long pedicle allows anastomoses to be performed in either the ipsilateral or the contralateral neck.
-The flap may be harvested with the palmaris longus tendon, radial bone, and/or sensory nerves.
-The cephalic vein may be harvested as the sole venous outflow or as an optional accessory to the venae comitantes.[1]
+The reliable anatomy of the forearm makes flap harvest relatively easy and safe.
+The long pedicle allows anastomoses to be performed on either the ipsilateral or the contralateral neck.
+The flap may also be harvested with the palmaris longus tendon, radial bone, and/or sensory nerves, making it extremely versatile.
+The cephalic vein may be harvested as the sole venous outflow or as an optional accessory to the venae comitantes.
+(See the images below.)
+[1]

 History of the Procedure

 The microvascular radial forearm flap was first described in the Chinese literature in the early 1980s.
 The Chinese flap became known for its reliable anatomy, pliable skin, ease of elevation, and long pedicle.
-The biggest drawback was the relatively unsightly donor site appearance, which is typically skin grafted.
-Techniques to improve the appearance of the donor site are still being developed.
+The biggest drawback was the relatively unsightly donor site appearance.
+Multiple techniques to improve the appearance of the donor site have been published, but to date there is no consensus on the ideal technique.
 Functional and cosmetic outcomes appear similar with split- or full-thickness grafting or with acellular dermis covered with a thin split-thickness graft.

 The development of an osteocutaneous flap, which included a segment of the radius, increased the utility of the radial forearm flap.
 As originally described, however, the harvested bone weakened the remaining radius and was associated with a 25% fracture rate.
 Modifications of harvest technique and prophylactically plating the radius have virtually eliminated this problem and expanded the reconstructive versatility of this flap.
 Very little other long-term morbidity has been associated with this flap.

-Unsurpassed reliability has made the radial forearm the preferred fasciocutaneous flap of head and neck reconstructive surgeons.
+Ease of harvest, versatility, and unsurpassed reliability have made the radial forearm flap the fasciocutaneous flap of choice for head-and-neck reconstructive surgeons.
 It has many uses, ranging from reconstruction of skin and scalp defects to repair of composite intraoral defects.
-A fascial flap may be harvested to repair skull base defects.
-Partial or total pharyngectomy defects can be repaired with the flap tubed or sewn as a patch to the remaining pharynx.
-It is the best source of healthy vascularized skin without the bulk of a myocutaneous flap for reconstructive surgeons trained in microvascular techniques.
+A fascial flap may be harvested to repair skull base defects, and partial or total pharyngectomy defects can be repaired with the flap tubed or sewn as a patch to the remaining pharynx.
+It is the best source of healthy, vascularized skin without the bulk of a myocutaneous flap for reconstructive surgeons trained in microvascular techniques.

 Problem